For Associate or Bachelor Degree

 A minimum cumulative grade point average of 2.0 is required for graduation from Landmark College.

-Graduation from Landmark College with an Associates degree requires students to earn 61 credits.
+Graduation from Landmark College with an Associate degree requires students to earn 61 credits.
 Students must earn 22 credits from the Common Core, which includes introductory courses in English, First Year Studies, Humanities, Social Science, Mathematics, and Natural or Physical Science.
 Students must earn an additional 39 credits through a combination of degree requirements and electives to achieve the 61 credits that are necessary for graduation.
-For requirement details, see the degree program requirements, found on pages 9-12 in the College Bulletin.
+For requirement details, see the degree program requirements, found in the College Bulletin.

 Graduation from Landmark College with a Bachelor’s degree requires a student to earn 121 credits to earn their degree.
-Students must earn 37 Core Requirements at the 1000-2000 level, which includes introductory courses in English, First Year Studies, Humanities, Social Science, Mathematics, Natural or Physical Science and World Languages, 24 General Education Core Requirements at the 3000-4000 level, 48 B.A.
+Students must earn 37 Core Requirements at the 1000-2000 level, which includes introductory courses in English, First Year Studies, Humanities, Social Science, Mathematics, Natural or Physical Science, and World Languages, 24 General Education Core Requirements at the 3000-4000 level, 48 B.A.
 Elective Credits and 12 Major Requirement Credits.
-Graduation Requirements for the Bachelor’s Degree in Liberal Studies are found on page 12 of the College Bulletin.
+Graduation Requirements for the Bachelor’s Degree in Liberal Studies are found in the College Bulletin.

 Graduation Walking Policy

-Any student can file a written appeal to the President at least one month in advance of a graduation ceremony, if the student feels that their circumstances might warrant additional policy flexibility.
+Any student can file a written appeal to the President at least one month in advance of a commencement ceremony, if the student feels that their circumstances might warrant additional policy flexibility.

 Credits and Graduation